sissbruecker/linkding-fly-io/README.md

 # linkding fly.io Setup

-This repository provides an application setup for running a linkding application on [fly.io](https://fly.io).
+This repository provides an application setup for running [linkding](https://github.com/sissbruecker/linkding) on [fly.io](https://fly.io).

-fly.io is a developer-centric hosting service for Docker images. fly.io is straightforward to use and has reasonable pricing.
+fly.io is a developer-centric hosting service for Docker containers. fly.io is straightforward to use and has reasonable pricing.
 For running a personal linkding instance you should be good with the resources provided by the free tier, except for storage which is needed for persisting your linkding database through application restarts.
 The minimum amount of storage you can buy is 10GB, which is currently 1.50$ / month according to their [pricing](https://fly.io/docs/about/pricing/).

+**DISCLAIMER: fly.io is a commercial service.** You'll need a credit card in order to use their service.
+I'll take no responsibility for, and make no guarantees about the amount that you will be billed for.
+Check their [pricing page](https://fly.io/docs/about/pricing) for details.
+Make sure to check regularly on your applications actual resource usage.

 This setup is currently intended for technical audiences only.
-You need to able use the command line and setup developer specific tools.
+You need to able use the command line and developer specific tools.
 No support will be provided in this repo, other than issues with the setup itself (bugfixes + improvements).

-**NOTE that you need a credit card** in order to use their service, in case your applications exceeds the resources provided in the free tier.
-Check their [pricing page](https://fly.io/docs/about/pricing) for details.
-Make sure to check regularly on your applications actual resource usage.

 ## Prerequisites
 The following software needs to be available on your system to use this setup: